Ucnt/chronicle-host-specific-traffic-alert-creator/README.md

 ## Background
 If you are sending Zeek HTTP and HTTPS (SSL) logs to Chronicle and have setup [DHCP Correlation with Chronicle](https://github.com/Ucnt/chronicle-gcp-dhcp-log-creator), the next step is to create alerts on the traffic.

-One of the primary alerts is when a host or host type reaches out to a domain that you weren't expecting, e.g. a compromised system, someone loading unapproves software, or one of many system changes that affect traffic.
+One of the primary alerts is when a host or host type reaches out to a domain that you weren't expecting, e.g. a compromised system, someone loading unapproved software, or one of many system changes that affect traffic.

-To do this, you can (through these scripts) create a list of known and approved domains that can be accessed and alert on access ouside of that approved list.
+To do this, you can (through these scripts) create a list of known and approved domains that can be accessed and alert on access outside of that approved list.

 ## Methodology

 - For the given protocol (HTTP or HTTPS)
-  - Create a base Chronicle rule with your subnet and ignored host configuratino.
+  - Create a base Chronicle rule with your subnet and ignored host configuration.
   - While True (infinite loop)
     - Run a historic search on the base rule
     - If there are results